karlwancl/Trady/README.md

         result.Total));

 ### Backlog
-* Complete other indicators (e.g. ADX, Aroon, etc.)
+* Complete other indicators (e.g. Keltner Channels, KAMA, MA Envelopes, etc.)
-* Complete candlestick patterns
+* Complete candlestick patterns (Low priority)
-* Add more indicator filtering patterns (e.g. IsOverSma(30), IsBelowSma(30), etc.)
+* Add more indicator filtering patterns (Add patterns on demand)
-* Add more rule for strategy building
 * Add broker adaptor for real-time trade (e.g. interactive broker, etc.)
-* Add stock feed provider for real-time trade (e.g. Yahoo!, etc.)
-* Maybe reporting for backtesting result/ real-time trade result
 * MORE, MORE AND MORE!!!!

 ### Powered by